Jembda/aics-project/README.md

-# aics-project title: A Multimodal Siamese Network for Learning Similarity in the WikiDiverse Dataset
+# A Multimodal Siamese Network for Learning Similarity in the WikiDiverse Dataset
 ## An overview
 Siamese networks consist of two identical sub-networks that share weights and learn to compute similarity between input pairs.
 This architecture is particularly effective for tasks requiring similarity learning, metric learning, or one-shot learning.
 For the **WikiDiverse dataset** - a multimodal collection of image-caption pairs - our implementation leverages Siamese networks to learn semantic similarity across different modalities (text and visual content).